madmatt/silverstripe-funnelback/README.md

 ### What this module won't try to do
 - Index content into a Funnelback collection.
-Instead, use the [silverstripe-search-service module](https://github.com/silverstripe/silverstripe-search-service) and add your own [Funnelback search service](https://github.com/silverstripe/silverstripe-search-service/blob/2/docs/en/customising_add_search_service.md).
+Instead, use the [silverstripe-search-service module](https://github.com/silverstripe/silverstripe-search-service) and add your own [Funnelback search service](https://github.com/silverstripe/silverstripe-search-service/blob/2/docs/en/customising_add_search_service.md), OR have Funnelback crawl your website directly.

 ## Installation
 Install this module via Composer: